Yimeng-E-C/Yimeng-E-C.github.io/_pages/about.md

   - /about.html
 ---

-Yimeng Cai is a motivated student at the National University of Singapore.
-He is currently looking for RA position and PhD position for 2026 fall.
+Yimeng Cai is a motivated student at the National University of Singapore. \n He is currently looking for RA position and PhD position for 2026 fall.

 Education Background
 ======
-National University of Singapore\n
+National University of Singapore \n
 Master of Science in Engineering Design, 2025.8 - 2026.7

-China Agricultural University\n
+China Agricultural University \n
-Bachelor of Engineering in Industrial Design, 2021.9 - 2025.7\n
+Bachelor of Engineering in Industrial Design, 2021.9 - 2025.7 \n · GPA 3.57/4 \n
-· GPA 3.57/4\n
 · Outstanding Graduation Thesis, College of Engineering